rdagumampan/yuniql/README.md

 <img align="right" src="assets/yuniql-logo.png" width="150">

 **yuniql** (yuu-nee-kel) is a database schema versioning and migration engine for SqlServer, PostgreSql and others.
 Versions are organized as series of ordinary directories or folders.
 Scripts are stored transparently as plain old `.sql` files.
-Yuniql automates what normally done by hand and executes scripts in an orderly and transactional fashion.
+Yuniql automates what is normally done by hand and executes scripts in an orderly and transactional fashion.

 **yuniql** promotes and facilitates an end-to-end DB DevOps discipline.
 From schema versioning, to fresh database provisioning and releases via continuous delivery pipeline tasks.